AmjedKhaled165/A/README.md

+### 1. Quality Management Plan (QMP)
+Test Case: Establish a comprehensive QMP for the project.

+Plan: Define roles and responsibilities for quality assurance, outline processes for risk management, and detail procedures for monitoring and evaluating system performance to ensure adherence to quality standards.

 ### 1. Quality Assurance (QA) Procedures
 **Test Case:** Ensure that the camera system meets the quality standards for image clarity and reliability.
 - **Procedure:** Regularly schedule system checks and audits of camera feeds to verify image resolution and functionality.
 Ensure compliance with standards for classroom environments.